Phoenixravier/aliceravier.github.io/index.md

 An instance which has two ways of referring to it is called "aliased".
 So in this case the MoneyStash instance is aliased.
 This could cause problems since the manager and database don't know what each is doing on the other's MoneyStash instance.
 If both applied interest that would be illegal from the protocol's standpoint, but would be invisible from the standpoint of individual variables.
-Scala-Mungo tracks all the aliases (variable names) for a given instance so that this doesn't happen.
+Papaya tracks all the aliases (variable names) for a given instance so that this doesn't happen.

 Copy the code below into a file and check it works with the protocol defined above:
 ```scala